-The controller housing is made from impact-resistant ABS and is colored black.
-The housing is not waterproof, but it can be subjected to moderate rain or splash without harm.
+The controller housing is not waterproof, but it can be subjected to moderate rain or splash without harm.

 The laser head is made of machined aluminum and plastic and all electronics and optics are secured and sealed within the head.
 The head is rugged enough to withstand handling that might be normally encountered in manufacturing shop floor gage operation.
 The head is also water resistant and can be subjected to moderate rain or splash without harm.